549626114/traefik/README.md

 ## Overview

-Imagine that you have deployed a bunch of microservices with the help of an orchestrator (like Swarm or Kubernetes) or a service registry (like etcd or consul).
+Imagine that a bunch of microservices with the help of an orchestrator (like Swarm or Kubernetes) or a service registry (like etcd or consul) have been deployed.
-Now you want users to access these microservices, and you need a reverse proxy.
+Now a reverse proxy is necessary to let users access these microservices.

-Traditional reverse-proxies require that you configure _each_ route that will connect paths and subdomains to _each_ microservice.
+Traditional reverse-proxies require to configure _each_ route that will connect paths and subdomains to _each_ microservice.
-In an environment where you add, remove, kill, upgrade, or scale your services _many_ times a day, the task of keeping the routes up to date becomes tedious.
+In an environment where add, remove, kill, upgrade, or scale services happen _many_ times a day, the task of keeping the routes up to date becomes tedious.

 **This is when Traefik can help you!**

-Traefik listens to your service registry/orchestrator API and instantly generates the routes so your microservices are connected to the outside world -- without further intervention from your part.
+Traefik listens to service registry/orchestrator API and instantly generates the routes so microservices are connected to the outside world -- without further intervention from your part.

 **Run Traefik and let it do the work for you!**
-_(But if you'd rather configure some of your routes manually, Traefik supports that too!)_
+_(But Traefik supports manual configurations too!)_

 ![Architecture](docs/content/assets/img/traefik-architecture.png)